merideum/merideum-spec/docs/merit.md

 ___

 # `return`
-The `return` keyword is used to stop execution and return a value on the response.
-The value of the `return` must be an `object`.
+The `return` keyword is used to stop execution successfully and return an `output` value on the response body.
 Usage:
 ```
 request myRequest {